jlaso/MyZ80/doc/install.md

 Go to File->Project Structure->Libraries->(+) Plus sign

-I usually download all of the dependencies in one folder and link it to the project
+I usually download all the dependencies in one folder and link it to the project

 ![](link-external-libraries-to-project.png)

-## Establish the output folder for production and test files
+## Set up the output folder for production and test files

 you can use whatever you want, in my case I prefer to have a git_ignored folder inside the project to do that, so, if you are going to use mine, just create the folder in terminal with ```mkdir -p out/prod out/test```